Welcome to our practice website

 After the consultation your pet will be returned to you in the car park and you will be invited to enter the Reception area to collect medication, make any future appointments, and to make payment.
 Reception has been adapted for social distancing (one-way system, 2m queueing markers, plastic screening, hand sanitiser).
 Please note that only one client per pet should enter Reception, and a face covering must be worn.
 If you would prefer not to enter the Reception area, please telephone the Reception desk from the car park and payment can be taken over the telephone and medication brought out to the car park instead.

-Social distancing measures remain under constant review; but based on the current government “roadmap” we do not expect to have clients back in the consulting rooms until 21st June at the earliest.
+Social distancing measures remain under constant review; but based on the current government “roadmap” we do not expect to have clients back in the consulting rooms until 16th August at the earliest (dependent on staff being vaccinated and the self-isolation guidelines being altered).

 Please let the staff member in the car park know that you would like to collect medication and they will direct you to the queue system inside Reception.
 Reception has been adapted for social distancing (one-way system, 2M queuing markers, plastic screening, hand sanitizer).
 Please note that only one client per pet should enter Reception, and a face covering must be worn.
 Medication can be collected and paid for at Reception.
 If you would prefer not to enter the Reception area, please telephone the Reception desk from the car park and payment can be taken over the telephone and medication brought out to the car park instead.